By Matt Chaney, ChaneysBlog.com

 That’s how Bill English learned of a Beatles plot for escape to the Ozark hills, at the plane bar, Thursday night of the final week on tour.
 A secret Beatles trip to the Missouri hills had been arranged, exclusively for the famed rockers, but they also tabbed English for the party.

 “Come ’ere,” said Paul McCartney, motioning to the Ozarks native.
 English drew close for McCartney’s briefing in British accent.
 “We’re going to a place called Alton, Missourah. ’ave you ever heard of it?
 We want you to go with us.”

 “Alton, Missouree?”
 English replied, sensing another Beatles prank.
 “Man, that’s only about 50 miles from my hometown, Piedmont, Missouri.”

 “Yeah,” McCartney said.
 “We’re going to leave for Alton and nobody knows.
 We’re going to this ranch and ride horses and everything.
 Then they’re going to pick us up and we’re going on to New York City.”

 Thirty years later, 1994, English laughed at the memory.
 “It takes me about 10 or 15 minutes, and I realize McCartney’s serious.
 I said, ‘Yeah, I’ll go.’ ”

 In early August of 1964, Bill English prepared for his second year of teaching junior-high PE classes at Potosi, Mo., in the state’s Lead Belt.
-He was 24, stalled in rock n’ roll after showing potential.
-Then his college band-mate Bob Tucker phoned from Memphis, a rising guitarist and booking agent.
+He was 24, stalled in rock ‘n’ roll after showing potential.
+Then a college band-mate phoned from Memphis, Bob Tucker, rising guitarist and booking agent.

 Tucker now led the Bill Black Combo, named for its founder, the former bass player for Elvis Presley.
 The Beatles had requested The Combo for their new American swing through 28 cities in 31 days, and Tucker needed a singer.